 - for all types of races, cars must be equipped with two "Stop" lights plus two red tail lights, each fitted with a bulb of at least 15 w.
-In addition for events run during the night, cars must be fitted with at least two headlights as effective as those normally fitted on FIA homologated Touring or Grand Touring cars and two direction indicators mounted at the rear. - for events run on open roads (rallies), cars must comply with the legal requirements of the country of the event; cars from other countries must comply in this respect with the Convention on international road traffic.
+In addition all cars in Groups 1 to 5 should be fitted with two headlamps as powerful as those normally found on Touring or Grand Touring cars.
+These headlamps should be in working order throughout the race, even if the race takes place exclusively in the daytime.
+Two direction indicators must be fitted at the rear. - for events run on open roads (rallies), cars must comply with the legal requirements of the country of the event; cars from other countries must comply in this respect with the Convention on international road traffic.